Does dry brushing really do everything it claims?

 Vargas explains how dry brushing affects cellulite: “Dry brushing increases blood flow, which is healthy, but its main purpose is to stimulate collagen production which will help to thicken the skin and lessen the appearance of fat cells.
 It also dramatically increases elasticity, so it’s great for lifting and toning a problem area.”

-The verdict: No, dry brushing is not a solution for cellulite, unless you’re looking for a quick, temporary change in appearance.
+The verdict: No, dry brushing is not a permanent solution for cellulite, though it can temporary change its appearance.

 Does dry brushing exfoliate the skin?

 We’ll cut to the point: If you’re going to use a dry brush, this is the reason to do so.
-Because of its abrasive bristles, dry brushing exfoliates skin.
-And by using it to exfoliate before you jump in the shower, you’ll prevent the hot water from drying out your skin.
+Because of its abrasive bristles, dry brushing effectively exfoliates skin.

 Dr. Ilyas thinks dry brushing can be used to make skin look a little more “polished” temporarily, like for a night out or a big event.
 But whether it should be done every night?
 “There is only a transient benefit to this process and not a long-term benefit.
 In fact, long term I suspect the risks of over-exfoliating or exposing our skin to excess bacteria and yeast will likely outweigh the benefits if someone decides to make this a part of their daily routine,” she says.